sourcegraph/about/handbook/communication/index.md

 We're an [all-remote](../../company/remote/index.md) company, with teammates from all around the world and (soon) no primary office.
 To make this work, we need to be deliberate about how we communicate.

+## Direct communication

+We rely on [Slack](team_chat.md) for all our internal communications and conversations so discussion can happen in public channels.
+For the most part we only use email for external communications.
+In the rare occasion of a Slack outage, we communicate by....???

 ## Sources of truth

 These places are the source of truth for information at Sourcegraph.
 Information in these places is expected to be accurate and up-to-date: